kushpamnani/AI-Chatbot-PDFs/README.md

 ## Status

-Actively testing and tweaking the RAG pipeline (adding ocr for text extraction via images) and UI
+Actively testing and tweaking the RAG pipeline (adding ocr for text extraction via images)